goldmansachs/gs-quant/docs/contribute/Documentation Formatting/how-to-write-quality-documentation.md

 - Content will be translated into other languages, so it's important to keep these tips in mind:
     - Run articles through spell check before publishing to ensure no spelling, grammatical, or punctuation errors.
     - Aim for short and simple sentence construction.
-    - Include all small prepositions, like "a", "the, and "is".
+    - Include all small prepositions, like "a", "the", and "is".

 ### Numbers
 - In general, spell out numbers 0-9